Hydra 2.5.0 is out now. Check out what's new

 Overview

-To improve the robustness, maintainability, and flexibility of Script Recorder, the following changes have been made:
+To improve the robustness, maintainability, and flexibility of Script Recorder, the following changes took place in v6.5:

 • The existing automation library has been replaced with FlaUI.